JeremyLegros/atom-emmet-bem-configurator/README.md

-# Emmet extend configuration for bem
+# Atom Emmet extend configuration for bem
   I) How to configure Atom emmet package for extensions, such as defining the filter |bem always active. <br/>
   II) New bem filter syntax less confusing.